Things that move visibly in deep space

 I started this list in the mid-2000s.
 For some years I was trying to keep up with new examples, but nowadays, I’m afraid, new discoveries are coming too fast for me to keep up with.

 Eta Carinae is the largest star known in our galaxy, being some 120 to 220 times as massive as our Sun, with a companion star that is 30 to 80 times as massive as our Sun orbiting it every 5½ years.
-Beyond that, it is hard to make direct observations, because the stars are obscured by material that has recently been ejected from the system.
+Beyond that, it is hard to make direct observations, because material that has recently been ejected from the system obscures the stars.
 It formed only a few millions of years ago, and hasn’t long to live, as stars go.

 The bell-shaped object is the remains of an outburst of the star that occured in 1827.
 It still changes visibly within months.